Miss M Horne

 There is no right to withdraw from Relationships Education at secondary level and we believe the content of these subjects, such as family, friendship, safety (including online safety) – are important for all children to be taught.
 However, we are confident you will share our enthusiasm for the successful implementation of the new PSHE curriculum, which we feel will benefit all of our students.

-If you would like to find out more, or discuss any concerns, we would invite you to make contact with myself at school on the email below.
+If you would like to find out more, or discuss any concerns, we would invite you to make contact with myself on the email below.

 Subject lead for PSHE education